 Reopening information for cottages, bothies and bunkhouses

-Read this article to find out how we've carefully reopened our holiday cottages, bothies and bunkhouses and are operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.
+Read this article to find out how we're carefully preparing to reopen our holiday cottages, bothies and bunkhouses and are operating with new procedures and cleaning regimes to ensure the safety of our guests and staff.

 We understand how important it is to keep you up to date on what we're doing to keep everyone safe during this time.
 We’d like to give you peace of mind that the wellbeing of our guests, staff and volunteers is our priority.
 In line with government advice, we’re taking measures to make sure you can enjoy a comfortable and safe stay with us.

-Thank you for your understanding and patience during these times and for your support of the National Trust.
+Thank you for your understanding and patience at this time and for your support of the National Trust.
 We look forward to seeing you back very soon.

 How has our cleaning regime changed?

 Arrivals and departures

 Our check-in time for all accommodation has changed to 4pm so that our staff have some additional time to carry out the extended cleaning protocols ready for your contact-free arrival.

 We kindly ask that you leave promptly at 10am on your departure day to ensure we’re able to get all the accommodation safely ready for the next guests.

 In all the cottages you’ll still find utilities and equipment for you to use and enjoy.
 We’re now cleaning all the main kitchen inventory items, such as cutlery, mugs and cups, crockery and glassware in hot soapy water or putting through a hot dishwasher cycle.
 While we’re keeping other utilities and equipment available to you, it won’t be possible for us to sanitise each individual item or all areas of the cottage on every changeover, for example:

 - kitchen inventory